Rape during the Bangladesh Liberation War: Pakistani government reaction

 After the conflict, the Pakistani government decided on a policy of silence regarding the rapes.
 They set up the Hamoodur Rahman Commission, a judicial commission to prepare an account of the circumstances surrounding Pakistan's loss of the 1971 war.
 The commission was highly critical of the army.
 The chiefs of staff of the army and the Pakistan Air Force were removed from their positions for attempting to interfere with the commission.
-The Commission based its reports on interviews with politicians, officers and senior commanders.
+The commission based its reports on interviews with politicians, officers, and senior commanders.
 The final reports were submitted in July 1972, but all were subsequently destroyed except for one held by Zulfikar Ali Bhutto, the Pakistani president.
 The findings were never made public.

-In 1974 the commission was reopened and issued a supplementary report, which remained classified for 25 years until published by the magazine India Today.
-The report said that 26,000 people were killed, rapes numbered in the hundreds, and that the Mukti Bahini rebels engaged in widespread rape and other human rights abuses.
+In 1974, the commission was reopened and issued a supplementary report, which remained classified for 25 years until published by the magazine India Today.
+The report said that 26,000 people were killed, rapes numbered in the hundreds, and the Mukti Bahini rebels engaged in widespread rape and other human rights abuses.
 Sumit Ganguly, a political scientist, believes that the Pakistani establishment has yet to come to terms with the atrocities carried out, saying that, in a visit to Bangladesh in 2002, Pervez Musharraf expressed regret for the atrocities rather than accepting responsibility.

 War Crimes prosecutions

 Bangladeshis in Manchester, in the United Kingdom, expressing solidarity with the 2013 Shahbagh Protest, which is demanding more rigorous punishment for those convicted of war crimes in 1971.

 In 2008, after a 17-year investigation, the War Crimes Fact Finding Committee released documentation identifying 1,597 people who had taken part in the atrocities.
 The list included members of the Jamaat-e-Islami and the Bangladesh Nationalist Party, a political group founded in 1978.
-In 2010 the government of Bangladesh set up the International Crimes Tribunal (ICT) to investigate the atrocities of that era.
+In 2010, the government of Bangladesh set up the International Crimes Tribunal (ICT) to investigate the atrocities of that era.
 While Human Rights Watch has been supportive of the tribunal, it has also been critical of reported harassment of lawyers representing the accused.
 Brad Adams, director of the Asia branch of Human Rights Watch, has said that those accused must be given the full protection of the law to avoid the risk of the trials not being taken seriously, and Irene Khan, a human rights activist, has expressed doubt about whether the mass rapes and killings of women will be addressed.
 Khan has said of her government's reaction:

 A conservative Muslim society has preferred to throw a veil of negligence and denial on the issue, allowed those who committed or colluded with gender violence to thrive, and left the women victims to struggle in anonymity and shame and without much state or community support.